oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The CSAF documents for each issuing party that is mirrored MUST be in a different folder.
 The folder name SHOULD be retrieved from the name of the issuing authority.
 This folders MUST be adjacent to the `aggregator.json` (requirement 21).
 Each such folder MUST at least:

 * provide a `provider-metadata.json` for the current issuing party.
-* provide the ROLIE feed document according to 15 which links to the local copy of the CSAF document.
+* provide the ROLIE feed document according to requirement 15 which links to the local copy of the CSAF document.

 *Example 133:*